adas2/algo-practice/README.md

 36. k_sorted_merge: merge k sorted lists in an efficient way Hint: O(nklogk) where n is the avg. len of lists
 37. wsum: Find the first index i of an array (of integers) such that sum of elements over a window is equal to target.
 38. max_sum_subarray: Given a integer array, find the max sum of a subarray (need to be contiguos in the orifinal array)
-39. btree_lcs: Lowest Common Ancestor in a B Tree
+39. btree_lca: Lowest Common Ancestor in a B Tree
 40. Binary search tree find k-th largest node
 41. ks: Knapsack implementation in DP
 42. mcnugget: Given you can buy mcnuggets in pack of 4, 6, and 9; can you buy N macnuggets?
 E.g. 17 can be bought by (4+4+9)?